 - Add the bread cubes to the bowl and toss until evenly coated.

-- Spread the bread cubes evenly on the prepared baking sheet.
+- Spread the bread cubes evenly on a rimmed baking sheet.